microsoft/scitt-ccf-ledger/test/README.md

 The `client` fixture gives access to a `Client` object that is pre-configured to communicate with the local SCITT ledger service.
-Depending on the test markers and how pytest was invocated, this may be an external service, a managed service that is shared among all tests, or an isolated service that was started just for a particular test class.
+Depending on the test markers and how pytest was invoked, this may be an external service, a managed service that is shared among all tests, or an isolated service that was started just for a particular test class.
 The `Client` instance is configured with a member private key, enabling governance operations, but no authentication token.
 A token can be provided by calling `client.replace(auth_token=...)`.

-The `service_url` and `member_auth` give access to the details necessary to interact with the running SCITT service.
+The `service_url` and `member_auth` fixtures give access to the details necessary to interact with the running SCITT service.
 Generally, these fixtures do not need to be used, as the aforementioned `client` fixture provides a more practical way to use the service.
-The `member_auth_path` fixtuire provides the same credentials as `member_auth`, but as files on disk rather than in-memory strings.
+The `member_auth_path` fixture provides the same credentials as `member_auth`, but as files on disk rather than in-memory strings.